cloudfoundry/cc-api-v3-style-guide/README.md

   }
 }
 ```

+## GUID Hiding

+Resources that are visible to any given user may have relationships/links with other resources that that user does not have read access for.

+In these cases, the following rules apply:
+1. If the resource is scoped to a particular organization/space and is shared to a different organization/space, then the owning organization/space guid will be visible.
+1. In all other cases, users will not be able to see the guids of resources that they otherwise do not have read access for.

 ## Asynchronicity

 Individual endpoints are responsible for behaving either asynchronously (return 202 status code) or synchronously (return non-202 status code).